Mobile Banner Ads: The Ultimate Guide

 Mobile banner ads make perfect dynamic creatives.
 By adding a live data feed to your mobile ad you have the ability to update specific design elements with updating data.
 From product feeds, and flipping through the weeks’ specials, to background images based on specific times of day.
 It could be as simple the percentage of tickets left for a football match!

 These dynamic updates are as fast and regular as you want, and can be performed every 15 seconds.
 What’s more, these types of mobile display ad are particularly good for sports odds, and e-commerce stores.
 In fact, the potential applications are endless.

-By using dybamic creatives, you can make sure your mobile banner ads stay relevant and up-to-date.
-Perfect if you have a product inventory, sell holidays, or currency exchange.
+By using dynamic creatives, you can make sure your mobile banner ads stay relevant and up-to-date.
+It’s perfect if you have a product inventory, sell holidays, or currency exchange.
 Adding a data feed to your banners will increase both your relevance and click-through rate.

 Use geo-location to make ads relevant

 Smartphones are the best device for location-based advertising.
 No really, they are!
 Programmatic mobile advertising based on viewer location can reach users at scale with specific messages, based on their exact location.
-How many ads for your restaurant chain have the possibility of reaching a viewer who is guaranteed 1000 metres away?
+How many ads for your restaurant chain have the possibility of reaching a viewer who is guaranteed to be within a kilometre of you?

 Try something different!